 The overall architecture is as follows:

-It's simple and complete with just IAM.
-(Previously, we had to use Cognito...)
+It's nicely simple with just IAM.
+(Previously, we had to use Cognito as an intermediary...)

-The client, Claude Code, connects to the Gateway as an MCP Server using MCP Proxy for AWS.
+From the client's Claude Code, we connect to the Gateway as an MCP Server using MCP Proxy for AWS.

 Implementation